Managing grow tent heat is one of the more difficult, frustrating aspects of indoor growing.

 Never Grow Without A Thermometer / Hygrometer

 If this happens, you can use a cal-mag supplement.
-But you will need to address the root cause eventually as well.
+But you will need to address the root cause eventually as well - which is grow tent heat.

 Let’s say you’re feeding 250 ppm or .5 EC of nutrients a day, but your VPD is too low so your plant isn’t drinking much from its grow media and you start seeing deficiencies.
 So you raise nutrients to 300 ppm to combat this.